ecadlabs/taquito/docs/wallet_API.md

 In previous versions of Beacon, you were able to set the `network` property when doing `requestPermissions()`.
 This behavior was removed from Beacon, and you must now set the network when instantiating the wallet.

-You can choose among `mainnet`, `seoulnet`, `ghostnet` and `custom` to set up the network.
+You can choose among `mainnet`, `seoulnet`, `shadownet` and `custom` to set up the network.
 Once the permissions have been configured, you can get the user's address by calling the `getPKH` method on the wallet:

 ```js
 const userAddress = await wallet.getPKH();